OctopusSamples/SpaceCloner/README.md

 - As a user I have a set of "master" projects.
 I clone from that project when I need to create a new project.
 However, when the process on the "master" project is updated I would like to update the existing projects.

+# Versions Supported

+The closer the source and destination are in versions, the better the chance for success.
+Big jumps, such as going from `4.0.4` to `2020.2.6` have a small chance of success.
+Small jumps, going from `2020.1` to `2020.2` have a much, much, much better chance.

+This script does its best to exclude items found in newer versions of Octopus that are not in older versions.

 # How it works
 You provide the a source Octopus instance space and a destination Octopus instance space.
 It will hit the API of both instances and copy items from the source space into the destination space.